divy4/packer-templates/README.md

 ### Provisioner Templates

 Provisioner templates are templates that build on top of other OS or provisioner templates via a meta builder (e.g. `virtualbox-ova`).
-These templates are often very simple, only requiring 1 or 2 provisioners along with some simple hardware modifications (e.g. cpu count and memory size), and can easily have multiple roles within it.
+These templates are often very simple, only requiring 1 or 2 provisioners (other than common actions needed for most templates) along with some simple hardware modifications (e.g. cpu count and memory size), and can easily have multiple roles within it.

 ## Repo File Structure